emmajanedrews/base-template/_posts/2014-01-06-3-commitments-we-promise-you.md

 youtube_alternate_image:
 youtube_code: dpij7JeviSU
 ---

-{% include youtube.html %}
-Whether you're buying your first or your fifth home, the loan process can always be stressful.
+{% include youtube.html %}Whether you're buying your first or your fifth home, the loan process can always be stressful.
 At [Movement Mortgage](http://www.movementmortgage.com/) we understand that.
 We treat each situation as our top priority.
 We do this with three commitments.

 1. Lots of detailed communication through regularly scheduled updates.
 2. To close accurately, you will know every penny you spend.